kannabiran-v005/Taylor-series-seq2seq/README.md

   * Trigonometric functions
   * Exponential functions
 * Taylor expansion computed up to **4th order**
-* Generated 31,259 sample from 33,021 attempts
+* Generated 31,259 samples from 33,021 attempts
-* A traditional method was implemented for vertification purpose.
+* A traditional method was implemented for vertification purposes.

 The following diagram illustrates the data generation and representation pipeline:
 ![Reprsentation](assests/data.png)